tanjieling0/tp/docs/index.md

   Export your contacts for use in other applications.

 ### Additional Features
-- **Never Miss a Birthday!**
-  Keep track of important dates like birthdays.

 - **Exiting the program:** `exit`
   Close NetConnect safely and securely.